gyoge0/Phasor/README.md

 tuist generate
 ```

+The generated project will try and use my local development signing team.
+Use the signing and capabilities menu in Xcode to change it to yours, or update the Tuist project locally.

 ## Ignored Music

 Phasor uses some licensed music which is not checked into git.
 See the table below for music that needs to be added.